dtao/PhilosopherDeveloper/source/posts/2019-07-18-the-case-for-promoting-over-hiring.md

 ## How it needs to change

-My conclusion is very easy to say but I realize that it's not so easy to put into practice.
-It starts with understanding the inherent lack of fairness in a system where promotions are viewed as rewards, which are focused on the past, leaving a vacuum for hiring to fill as the primary means of filling roles based on business need, i.e. granting opportunities.
+My conclusion is very easy to state but I realize that it's not so easy to put into practice.
+It starts with understanding the inherent asymmetry in a system where promotions are viewed as rewards, which are focused on the past, leaving hiring as the primary mechanism for filling roles based on business need, i.e. granting opportunities for the future.
 From there, the change I would like to see most organizations make is a shift towards providing more opportunity internally.
 Practically speaking what this means is more hiring at the bottom and promoting to the top.

-For example, if your team needs a technical leader (maybe that's called a Principal Developer in your organization), rather than hiring a Principal Developer externally, give one of the more senior members on the team a promotion and hire someone junior to backfill them.
+For example, if your team needs a technical leader (maybe that's called a Principal Developer in your organization), rather than hiring a Principal Developer externally, consider promoting one of the more senior members on the team and hiring someone junior to backfill them.

 One of the most obvious reasons we don't do this is that it feels like taking a big risk, giving someone an opportunity when they haven't irrefutably proven